 Hi, I’m Nicola.
 I live and work in Shropshire, Central England, UK.
-I’m largely a self-taught artist who has been creating art for many years yet only in 2018 did I realise that I could actually make a career out of my creative skills.
+I’m a self-taught artist who has been creating art for many years yet only in 2019 did I realise that I could actually make a career out of my creative skills.

 I create art that is playful & bright, organic and whimsical, inspired by nature yet guided by my emotions & feelings.
 Every painting I create is unique and captures personal moments in life expressed through the use of colour, shapes & pattern.

 As an artist I enjoy using lots of different materials, although I mainly use Acrylic Gouache (Turner), white & black ink pens (Posca extra fine) and professional grade watercolour pan paints (Winsor and Newton).

 As a painter and avid lover of nature & countryside walks, I’m naturally drawn to the vast array of colours, shapes and pattern.
 Nature has some of the most wonderful patterns and interesting colour variations that you can see in the natural world.
 It therefore seems a natural fit that I’d want to use nature as inspiration in my own artwork 🙂